IanWallenberg/Advice-Project/README.md

 # Advice-Project
-One week project creating a simple website and using an API to fetch data
+One week project creating a simple website and using an API to fetch data (Dec 2021)